 Water infrequently but thoroughly once the top few inches of the soil is dry.
 Anthuriums tolerate infrequent watering very well, but they really suffer if overwatered.

-A really popular winter flowering succulent that that can brighten up your home with winter and springtime blooms that last for months.
+A really popular winter flowering succulent that can brighten up your home with winter and springtime blooms that last for months.
 Being a succulent, avoid overwatering.
 Water Flaming Katys thoroughly once the top half of the soil is dry.

 Arrowhead plants are fairly drought tolerant and should be watered thoroughly only once the top 1-2 inches of soil is dry.
 Dormancy in the winter will very significantly reduce its water requirements.